-As a business, it’s important both for the planet and for your customers that you continue making steps towards sustainability.
-You will in fact end up saving money by becoming more sustainable, given the fact that it should involve reducing your energy and water consumption.
-If you’re making any kind of effort already to act sustainably, and if you’re continuing on that journey towards becoming even more sustainable, it is absolutely something you should be talking about as part of your content and marketing strategy.
+As a business, it’s important both for the planet and for your customers that you continue making real, tangible steps towards sustainability.
+You will save money by becoming more sustainable - for example by reducing your energy and water consumption.
+Your environmentally friendly journey/actions/policies are something you should be talking about as part of your content and marketing strategy.

-New research from Expedia Group shows travellers surveyed want to support sustainable practices, with 59% willing to pay higher fees to make their trip more sustainable.
+Research from Expedia Group indicates that travellers surveyed want to support sustainable practices, with 59% willing to pay higher fees to make their trip more sustainable.
 One of the key factors shaping their booking decision is in relation to environmentally friendly policies like reduced use of plastics or locally sourced food and products.

-So… what can you do to make your hotel more sustainable?
+How can you make your hotel more sustainable?